keycloak/keycloak-playground/fapi-playground/README.md

 ### DPOP Demo

 1) It is assumption you have realm `test`, some user in the realm and initial access token as described in the `FAPI 1 Demo` above.
-But it is recommended to disable the client policies set by `FAPI 1 Demo`
+But it is recommended to disable the client policies set by `FAPI 1 Demo` (in case that you run the `FAPI 1 demo` beforehand).

 2) It is recommended to test DPoP with `Client authentication method` set either to `none` (public clients) or `client_auth_basic` (Normal confidential client with client-secret based authentication)